What is Personal Bankruptcy in Canada?

 Who can file bankruptcy?

-To go into personal bankruptcy in Canada, a person must have lived or done business in Canada within the last year, and must be insolvent.
+To go into personal bankruptcy in Canada, a person must have lived or done business in Canada within the last year or, have the majority of their property in Canada, and must be insolvent.

 - To owe at least $1,000.

 - Not to be able to meet your debts as they are due to be paid.

 - To not have sufficient assets to convert to cash to pay your debts.